BrightonKahrs/project-gutenberg-analysis/README.md

 # Objective
-This project is created to explore how Microsoft Fabric and Azure OpenAI can be used to analyze textual data.
-This project goal is to only leverage Microsoft Fabric and Azure OpenAI to see how powerful using only these two architectural components can be for text based analysis.
+This project is created to explore how Microsoft Fabric and Azure OpenAI can be used to analyze a document repository of text-based data.
 Microsoft Fabric offers the OneLake which means any type of data, including unstructured text, can be stored.
-The powerful combination of Microsoft Fabric and Azure OpenAI can unlock valuable insights in your text data like never before using notebooks and Power BI!
+Azure OpenAI GPT models can turn text input prompts into insights.
+The powerful combination of these two can unlock valuable insights in your text data like never before.
+You will even be able to use notebooks and Power BI to analyze the enriched document repository!
+Our text-based document store for this walkthrough will be public domain eBooks.

 This project explores the following capabilities of Azure OpenAI, using Microsoft Fabric.
 1. Entity Extraction